sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

 **Running ML-based IDS**

-Run ML_based IDS by running the Jupyter notebook ML_IDS.ipynb launched using ids url.
+Run ML_based IDS by running the Jupyter notebook ML_IDS.ipynb launched using IDS url.
 Results of IDS can be seen in 'IDS' dashboard in Kibana.

 ## Reference
 [ARES'20](https://doi.org/10.1145/3407023.3407039)